Psalm 134: Anglican Communion

-Orthodox Church

-This Psalm is used in the night prayer, which is one among the seven canonical prayers.
-The psalm 134, 119:169-176, 117 together used as a single prayer.

 Musical settings

 Among the hymns which are based on Psalm 134 is "Come, all you servants of the Lord", which Arlo D. Duba wrote in 1984 to the melody Old Hundredth.

 Tomás Luis de Victoria set the psalm in Latin, Ecce nunc benedicite, for double choir.
-Flemish composer Orlande de Lassus wrote the motet Ecce nunc benedicite Dominum for seven voices a cappella, using a wide range from low bass to very high soprano.
+Flemish composer Orlando di Lasso wrote the motet Ecce nunc benedicite Dominum for seven voices a cappella, using a wide range from low bass to very high soprano.

 John Dowland supplied a setting in English, "Behold and have regard", to the collection The Whole Booke of Psalmes with works by ten composers, published in 1592 by Thomas Este.
 Benjamin Rogers set the version in the English Book of Common Prayer, Behold, now praise the Lord, for choir a cappella in the 17th century.
 Malcolm Hill composed a setting in English for mixed choir and organ in 1996, titled Meditation on Psalm 134.

+Heinrich Schütz composed a metred paraphrase of Psalm 134 in German, "Den Herren lobt mit Freuden", SWV 239, for the Becker Psalter, published first in 1628.